skyran1278/leetcode/Cracking the Coding Interview/1 Arrays and Strings/1.9 String Rotation/README.md

 ## Question

 String Rotation: Assume you have a method isSubstring which checks if one word is a substring of another.
-Given two strings, sl and s2, write code to check if s2 is a rotation of sl using only one call to isSubstring (e.g.,"waterbottle" is a rotation of"erbottlewat").
+Given two strings, sl and s2, write code to check if s2 is a rotation of sl using only one call to isSubstring (e.g.,"waterbottle" is a rotation of "erbottlewat").

 ## Solution

+- hard, 有點 tricky, 偏向數學

 - original
   we can ask what the rotation point is